 Date of Authorship for this Version

 Kahan, Dan M.; Gastil, John; Reedy, Justin; and Braman, Donald, "Deliberation Across the Cultural Divide: Assessing the Potential for Reconciling Conflicting Cultural Orientations to Reproductive Technology" (2008).
 Faculty Scholarship Series.
-Paper 4688.
+4688.